 For Your Heart, Eat Fish Or Take Pills?
-A Dose Of This Drug Equals 8 Salmon Servings
+Now There's A Drug Equal To 8 Salmon Servings

 "Dietary supplements are not held to the same standard and are not required to demonstrate this level of quality, safety or effectiveness before being marketed," Low Wang says.

-For healthy people, who don't have elevated risks for heart disease, eating fish is a good way to get omega-3s.
+For healthy people who don't have elevated risks for heart disease, eating fish is a good way to get omega-3s.
 "For the general population, I recommend people eat fish or seafood — one or two servings a week," Mozaffarian says.

 There are also plant-based sources of omega-3s such as flax seeds, chia seeds, walnuts, soy foods and pumpkin seeds.